Washington Nationals vs. Miami Marlins Results, Stats, and Recap - September 20, 2020 Gametracker

-MIAMI (AP) Brandon Kintzler escaped a bases-loaded jam to end it and the Miami Marlins kept up their playoff push, scratching out a late unearned run off Max Scherzer to beat the Washington Nationals 2-1 Sunday to open a doubleheader.
+Kurt Suzuki homered and doubled to bounce back from a game-ending strikeout in the opener, and the Washington Nationals routed the playoff-contending Marlins 15-0 Sunday to split a doubleheader.

+In the opener, Marlins reliever Brandon Kintzler fanned Suzuki with the bases loaded to preserve a 2-1 win.

-The Marlins began the day with a half-game lead over Philadelphia for second place in the NL East.
-The top two teams in each division are assured spots in the expanded postseason field - two extra wild-card clubs will advance, too.
+The split kept Miami a game ahead of Philadelphia for second place in the NL East.
+The top two teams in each division make the playoffs, along with two wild-card clubs in each league.

-A two-out error by first baseman Eric Thames in the sixth inning gave Miami the go-ahead run.
+''You're not going to roll your way in, you know it's going to be like this,'' Miami manager Don Mattingly said. ''Every game is a grind.
+Every game is a battle.
+You've got put every game behind you, good or bad.''

+''If you've been around enough, played in enough of them and coached enough of them, pennant races - you know this is what you're in for,'' he said.

 Washington threatened in the seventh and final inning when Luis Garcia led off with a single and pinch hitter Yadiel Hernandez followed with a ground-rule double off Kintzler.

-After Andrew Stevenson flied out to short right, Trea Turner hit a hard smash to Kintzler, who got Garcia out on a rundown that left runners still at second and third.
-Juan Soto was intentionally walked before Kintzler struck out Kurt Suzuki for his 10th save.
+After Andrew Stevenson flied out to short right, Turner hit a hard smash to Kintzler, who got Garcia out on a rundown that left runners still at second and third.
+Soto was intentionally walked before Kintzler struck out Suzuki for his 10th save.

 Matt Joyce hit a two-out single off Scherzer (4-4) in the sixth.
 Pinch runner Monte Harrison stole second, and walks to Miguel Rojas and Jon Berti loaded the bases.